Biotech Business Models and Strategies

-03Fully Integrated Pharmaceutical Company
+Fully Integrated Pharmaceutical Company

-This business model started gaining support from investors during the 2000's and includes the full spectrum of ownership, from discovery to development to marketing.
-In the FIPCO vertical model, the value of an invention is pursued as far as possible by the inventor, as oppressed to selling the idea off before its full value is realized.
+This business model started gaining support from investors during the 2000s and includes the full spectrum of ownership, from discovery and development to marketing.
+In the FIPCO vertical model, the value of an invention is pursued as far as possible by the inventor, as opposed to selling the idea off before its full value is realized.

 The FIPCO might fall under the category of a "Producer Business Model", according to results of the OECD Workshop on the Outlook on Industrial Biotechnology.

 The benefits of using integrated business models in biotechnology companies are the same as for non-biotech businesses.
 They are more able to reduce supply and logistics costs and production times while handling processes internally.
 This gives the companies more control over their products and services, providing them with competitive advantages.
 In an industry as highly competitive and specialized as biotech is, companies need every advantage they can get.